Can You Really Make a Difference?

 Give with a legacy.
 By setting up a charitable remainder trust, with cash assets or, better yet, stock that will keep appreciating, you live on the trust’s income during your lifetime while the principal passes to a qualified charity after you die.
 CRTs are irrevocable, so you can’t change one after it’s established.

 Give technology.
-Many groups, online and off, provide recycling outlets to donate used cell phones, PDAs, computers, peripherals, software (when you upgrade) and the like.
+Many groups, online and off, provide recycling outlets to donate used mobile devices, computers, peripherals, software and other devices.
 Check with your company’s HR department, your local community foundation or schools and small-business training centers to find groups nearby.
-One online group, Secure the Call Foundation estimates there are over 45 million old cell phones sitting in drawers and closets.
+Some surveys estimate that there are more than 50 million old mobile phones sitting in users’ drawers and closets after they’ve upgraded.
 These can quickly be converted to 911 emergency-use mobiles and given free to, say, battered women and kids at risk.

 Give mutual fund shares or appreciated securities.
-Besides netting a tax savings and an immediate charitable deduction for the market value of the donated assets, giving mutual fund shares that transfer to a qualified charity after you die will exempt you from any capital gains tax on the appreciation.
+You net a tax savings and an immediate charitable deduction for the market value of the donated assets.
+Giving mutual fund shares that transfer to a qualified charity after you die will exempt you from any capital gains tax on the appreciation.
 Once again, check with advisers before proceeding.

 Give your life insurance policy.
-“A life insurance policy is an ideal tool for charitable giving because many people find they no longer need policies they purchased earlier in their lifetimes,” says Peterson.
+Many people find they no longer need life insurance policies that they purchased to protect the family when they were younger or because protection is no longer needed for other reasons.
 Basically, you assign the policy to the charity (while still covering the annual premiums) and make the charity the beneficiary.
 If the policy is paid up, you receive an immediate tax deduction equal to the policy’s cash value at the time.